javifr/Fresh-Install/README.md

 All my favourite applications and some basic configuration to get going on a new computer.

+Check [this] in case you want to upgrade this whole things.

 ## Step by Step

 - Download and run provision.sh ```curl https://raw.githubusercontent.com/javifr/Fresh-Install/master/provision.sh | sh``